Arkantos-13/Arkantos-13/readme.md

 <h3 align="center">

-My bachelor's degree is in mathematics, with a focus on applied mathematics.
+My Bachelor's degree is in mathematics, with a specialization on applied mathematics.

-I am now pursuing my Master's degree in Computer Science.
+My Master's degree in Computer Science and Data Processing is now under progress.

 </p>